spaansba/ForesightJS/docs/versioned_docs/version-2.1/getting_started/Static Properties.md

 ## ForesightManager.instance.getManagerData

-Gets a comprehensive snapshot of the current ForesightManager state, including all [global settings](/docs/getting_started/config#global-configuration), registered elements, position observer data, and interaction statistics.
+Snapshot of the current ForesightManager state, including all [global settings](/docs/getting_started/config#global-configuration), registered elements, position observer data, and interaction statistics.
 This is primarily used for debugging, monitoring, and development purposes.

 **Returns:** `Readonly<ForesightManagerData>`